niegit/nie-lab-mkdocs/docs/labs/networking/lab1.md

 ## 1. Initial Setup - NIC Configuration and Reset ⚙️

-Before beginning, be sure to update your NIC settings:
+In most environments you will have a **DHCP server** _(firewall or DC typically)_ that hands out IP addresses when a device plugs into the network.
+Without one, **we'll have to assign our own IP address**.
+Cisco switches have a default IP address of `192.168.1.254` so we need to ensure our new IP is in the same subnet so that we can communicate.

-On Windows 11 you can get there from `Settings > Network & Internet > Advanced Network Settings` then expand your built-in Ethernet adapter and edit the IPv4 Properties and **save**.
+On Windows 11 you can update your NIC by going to `Settings > Network & Internet > Advanced Network Settings` then expand your built-in Ethernet adapter and edit the IPv4 Properties.

-- Set your NIC IP to `192.168.1.100` and ensure the subnet mask is `255.255.255.0`. 🌐
+- Set your NIC IP to `192.168.1.100` and ensure the subnet mask is `255.255.255.0` and **save**.

+!!! tip
+    **If you are also plugged into a docking station**, then please temporarily **disable** your additional Ethernet Adapter(s) so that traffic doesn't get mistakenly routed through them.
+You can re-enable them at the end of the lab.

 ![NIC Adapter Settings](img/win11-nic-properties-default.jpg)